 5. Bone scan: rarely the doctor might advise a bone scan to look for bone tumors or compression fractures caused by osteoporosis.
 It uses a small amount of radioactive material that is injected into the bloodstream which will collect in the areas of abnormality.

-6. Blood tests: may be ordered to look for suggestion of infection, inflammation, or arthritis.
+6. Blood tests for Low back pain Diagnosis: may be ordered to look for suggestion of infection, inflammation, or arthritis.
 The following tests may be ordered according to clinical suspicion:

 • Complete blood count (CBC)